Spain's Princess Cristina charged with tax fraud, money-laundering

 He summoned her to appear in court on March 8, possibly paving the way for an unprecedented trial of a Spanish royal.

-The princess's defense lawyer, Miguel Roca, told Spanish television he would appeal the summons, saying "I am absolutely convinced of her innocence".
+The princess's defence lawyer, Miguel Roca, told Spanish television he would appeal the summons, saying "I am absolutely convinced of her innocence".

-Her husband, former Olympic handball player Inaki Urdangarin, was earlier charged with fraud, tax evasion, falsifying documents and embezzlement of 6 million euros ($8 million) in public funds through his charitable foundation, which put on sports business conferences in Mallorca and elsewhere in Spain.
+Her husband, former Olympic handball player Inaki Urdangarin, was earlier charged with fraud, tax evasion, falsifying documents and embezzlement of 6 million euros (4.87 million pounds) in public funds through his charitable foundation, which put on sports business conferences in Mallorca and elsewhere in Spain.
 Urdangarin has denied any wrongdoing.

 The case is one of many high-level corruption scandals in Spain that have undermined faith in public institutions at a time of economic crisis marked by deep cuts in public spending.